richmondodufisan/purple/README.md

 purple
 =====

-This directory contains code implemented to solve research problems during my PhD in Theoretical and Applied Mechanics at Northwestern University.
+This directory contains code (Primarily FEM Applications based on the MOOSE Framework & Inverse Problem codes) implemented to solve research problems during my PhD in Theoretical and Applied Mechanics at Northwestern University.